 Generally, this blog is oriented around public relations (PR) from a business-to-business (B2B) perspective.
 While it does cover a wide variety of topics related to marketing, especially digital and content marketing, these are viewed through the lenses of PR.
 It’s a very specific and strategic approach that complements the market cycle — businesses with complicated products and long sales cycles — that are typically characteristic of a B2B organization.

-- Read a few posts so you understand what sort of topics are covered here.
+- Read a few posts so you understand what sort of topics are covered here (subscribe here).

 - Pitch a specific topic rather than sending a list of ideas.

-- Have a strong opinion, or point of view, especially if you are pitching a guest post.
+- Have a story, strong opinion, or point of view, especially if you are pitching a guest post.

 - Know my name.
 It’s a click away.
 My name is not “Hi there,” or anything similar.

-- Don’t send pitches asking for links or offering to exchange links; I mark these as spam.
+- Don’t send pitches asking for backlinks; I mark these as spam.

 - Don’t offer to help with my SEO or website design; I mark all these as spam.

-- Don’t use a template to pitch; these pitches are terrible; I might mark these as spam.
+- Don’t use a template to pitch; I usually mark these as spam.